christopher5106/christopher5106.github.io/_posts/2015-10-19-create-an-object-detector.markdown

 ls -l1 *.jpg > negatives.txt
 {% endhighlight %}

+**be careful:** in some cases, OpenCV requires an absolute path for images in the *negatives.txt* (otherwise you could get an error `Train dataset for temp stage can not be filled.
+Branch training terminated.`)

 The CSV input file to the program is a list of input images with the class and coordinates of the rectangles where objects are located in the image,

     /Users/christopherbourez/data/img.png,0,10,30,210,65